You are in good hands!

 Has your landlord failed to repair the issue within a reasonable amount of time?

 Are you a council or housing association tenant?
-Contact us and tell us about your problem.
+Contact us and tell us about your matter.
 We work on a 100% No Win No Fee basis, so you won’t pay a penny unless we win.
 Give as much information as you can.
 The more information you can provide, the better chance of successfully resolving your case.
-The initial assessment is always free and with no obligation.
+The initial assessment is always free and with no obligation to engage afterwards.
 Call 020 8578 7778.

 Let our experts do all the legal work for you.
 We will explain what documents you need to provide so that we can process your application.
 Once received, our disrepair lawyers will complete and submit the necessary documents to counterparties and courts.